alcy/perf-cal-2020/pcal20.md

 Performance Calendar articles are mostly about improving web performance.
-That's good because I don't know much about the web: it's very complicated.
+That's good because I don't know much about the web: it's very complicated, naming
+all those bits and bytes.
 Instead, I'm going to talk about something much more transparent: cloud performance.
 In that vein, my parody channeling of the Ray Charles hit title should be extended to read:
 "it ain't about performance no more" *in The Cloud*.